Frequently Asked Questions

 How do Montessori students transition to conventional classrooms when they get older?

-CMCS currently goes through sixth grade and may soon go through middle school, but at some point our students will have to transition to a non-Montessori classroom.
-Though all children respond to transitions differently, keep in mind that Montessori develops problem solvers, children with a high degree of self-motivation, coping skills, and respect of others, all skills that will serve them well whether transitioning to a new school or to a new job later in life.
+CMCS goes through eighth grade, but at some point our students will have to transition to a non-Montessori classroom.
+Though all children respond to transitions differently, keep in mind that Montessori develops problem-solvers, children with a high degree of self-motivation, coping skills, and respect of others, all skills that will serve them well whether transitioning to a new school or to a new job later in life.

 A research study by Kathryn Rindskopf Dohrmann, Tracy K. Nishida, Alan Gartner, Dorothy Kerzner Lipsky & Kevin J. Grimm (2007), “High School Outcomes for Students in a Public Montessori Program,” Journal of Research in Childhood Education, 22:2, 205-217 tracked 400 students in Milwaukee.
 Half the students received only conventional, public school education from kindergarten to graduation.
 The other half attended Montessori schools through 5th grade before transitioning into the public school system.
 The two groups were carefully matched in terms of gender, ethnicity and family financial status.
 Comparing test scores and GPA’s at the end of the study revealed the children with some Montessori education not only outperformed the other group in math and science test scores, but also graduated with higher GPAs.
 The conclusion of the study was that early Montessori education had a long-term impact on later public school performance.
 At the very least, students transitioned excellently on an academic level.